mnoesen/gbmspa/README.txt

-/* This is the filestructure for the GBM single page application, also known as 'gbmspa,' as of 12/13/2017 12:44PM */
+/* This is the file structure for the GBM single page application, also known as 'gbmspa,' as of 12/20/2017 2:54PM */

 +--gbmspa